 - check-period.
-The period (in milliseconds) used to check if the cluster connection has failed to receive pings from another server - connection-ttl.
-This is how long a cluster connection should stay alive if it stops receiving messages from a specific node in the cluster - min-large-message-size - call-timeout.
-When a packet is sent via a cluster connection and is a blocking call, i.e. for acknowledgements, this is how long it will wait for the reply before throwing an exception - max-retry-interval.
-This is how many times a cluster connection should try to reconnect if the connection fails, -1 means for ever. - retry-interval.
+The period (in milliseconds) used to check if the cluster connection has failed to receive pings from another server.
+Default is 30000. - connection-ttl.
+This is how long a cluster connection should stay alive if it stops receiving messages from a specific node in the cluster.
+Default is 60000. - min-large-message-size.
+If the message size (in bytes) is larger than this value then it will be split into multiple segments when sent over the network to other cluster members.
+Default is 102400. - call-timeout.
+When a packet is sent via a cluster connection and is a blocking call, i.e. for acknowledgements, this is how long it will wait (in milliseconds) for the reply before throwing an exception.
+Default is 30000. - retry-interval.
 We mentioned before that, internally, cluster connections cause bridges to be created between the nodes of the cluster.
 If the cluster connection is created and the target node has not been started, or say, is being rebooted, then the cluster connections from other nodes will retry connecting to the target until it comes back up, in the same way as a bridge does.